Gugulethu-Nyoni/pylon/README.md

 This gives SuperAdmin complete control over the feature economy while keeping the runtime simple for developers.

 ## To Do
-- Add resource based permissions
+- Add resource based and user level permissions
 - Create perms js to be imported in every component for scalability